llaske/sugarizer/README.md

 Note that settings for unit testing are defined in [server/test.ini](server/test.ini).
 To run unit tests for Sugarizer Application, run "file:///PathToYourSugarizerRepo/test/index.html" in your browser.

-# Supervise the server

-This is not needed with Docker Compose.

-Instead of running your Sugarizer Server like described in the "Run MongoDB and Sugarizer Server" section above, you could use a tool like [supervisor](http://supervisord.org/) to run it in background.

-First install, supervisor:

-	sudo apt-get install supervisor

-Then install the wait-for-mongo node tool:

-	sudo npm install -g wait-for-mongo

-Create a sugarizer.sh file in /home/root directory:

-	wait-for-mongo mongodb://127.0.0.1:27018/sugarizer 30000
-	cd /var/www/server
-	node sugarizer.js

-Create a sugarizer.conf setting file in /etc/supervisor/conf.d directory:

-	[supervisord]
-	nodaemon=true

-	[program:mongod]
-	command=/usr/bin/mongod --port 27018 --logpath /home/root/mongo.log
-	priority=1

-	[program:sugarizer]
-	command=sh /home/root/sugarizer.sh
-	priority=2
-	stdout_logfile=/home/root/sugarizer.log
-	stderr_logfile=/home/root/sugarizer.log
-	autostart=true
-	autorestart=true

-Run the supervisor daemon for the first time:

-	sudo /etc/init.d/supervisor start

-MongoDB and Sugarizer Server should now start automatically at startup and restart if fail.
-You could start it manually using:

-	sudo supervisorctl start sugarizer

-You could end it manually using:

-	sudo supervisorctl stop sugarizer

 # Build Application for Android, iOS or Windows 10